JuanCely999/Economist-portfolio/README.md

 **Description:**  This project is carried out for the publication of this [`article`](http://www.scielo.org.co/pdf/soec/n47/2389-9050-soec-47-e10111358.pdf).
 Interviews were conducted with officials from public institutions, rural tourism actors, representatives of community action boards and producer associations to obtain a better approach to the development possibilities of rural community tourism.
 A textual analysis is carried out.
 More visualizations are added [`here`](https://drive.google.com/file/d/1KP_npHcLY9z6JnmBTaC_tFLuVM3VOQFP/view)

-**Skills:** descriptive statistics, data visualization, opinion mining, data mining.
+**Skills:** descriptive statistics, data visualization, opinion mining, data mining, writing report.

 **Technology:**  R, Python, Latex